Ski Travel Checklist

 Weekends and holidays are crowded.
 The Cottonwood Canyons experience heavy car congestion leading to the resorts.

 Can you go during a weekday?
 If you’re going on the weekend, have you reviewed canyon alerts and best practices, and are you prepared for a time-consuming journey up Big and Little Cottonwood Canyons?
-Are you able to take the UTA Ski Bus or Cottonwood Connect ski shuttle?
+Are you able to take the UTA Ski Bus?
 Crowds typically thin out around 1 p.m. after lunch.

 Different resorts require different types of reservations for lodging, parking and lift passes.